jube-home/www.jube.io/_pages/training.md

 # One Day of Optional Developer Training

-For organizations with a team of developers, an additional training day is available to familiarize them with the Jube codebase for business continuity purposes.
-This developer training provides a comprehensive overview of software patterns, frameworks, and coding standards, followed by hands-on code stepping and debugging to give a holistic understanding of the system's inner workings.
-It is assumed that developers attending this session will have already gained familiarity with Jube through the Core Training:
+For organizations with a team of developers, an additional implementation training day is available to familiarize them with the Jube codebase for business continuity purposes.
+This developer implementation training provides a comprehensive overview of software patterns, frameworks, and coding standards, followed by hands-on code stepping and debugging to give a holistic understanding of the system's inner workings.
+It is assumed that developers attending this session will have already gained familiarity with Jube through the core implementation training:

 **Day 4**: